abelljs/create-abell-app/README.md

 npx create-abell-app <blog-name> --template <template-github-url>
 ```

-`--tempate` flag and its value is optional and when not assigned, it will fallback to [abelljs/abell-starter-minima](https://github.com/abelljs/abell-starter-minima)
+`--tempate` flag is optional and when not assigned, it will fallback to https://github.com/abelljs/abell-starter-minima

 ---